christian-oudard/django-auth-ldap/docs/index.rst

     * ``attrs``: The user's LDAP attributes as a dictionary of lists of string values.

+Python-ldap returns all attribute values as utf8-encoded strings.
+For convenience, this module will try to decode all values into Unicode strings.
+Any string that can not be successfully decoded will be left as-is; this may apply to binary values such as Active Directory's objectSid.

 .. note::

     Users created by :class:`~django_auth_ldap.backend.LDAPBackend` will have an